Master of Science in Production and Operations Management

 - Application deadline: There is none.
 We have a rolling application process.

-- Admission requirements: First academic degree (e.g. Bachelor, Master or Diploma), at least 1-2 years work experience, English language proficiency.
+- Admission requirements: First academic degree (e.g. Bachelor, Master or Diploma), at least 2 years professional experience, English language proficiency.
 Find more here.

 - Accreditation: by aaq